Arno65/Advent-of-Code-2022/README.md

 Day 17 has solutions in Haskell.

-Day 18 has only the solution for part 1 in Haskell.
+Day 18 and 22 have only the solution for part 1 in Haskell.

 Day 20, 21, 23 and 24 have solutions in Haskell.

 Day 25 has a solution in Haskell.

+W.i.p.: part 2 for day 15, 18 and 22 and complete clean and neat solutions for day 16 and 19.